marat1961/Oz-SGL/readme.md

 Standard data structures
 ----------------------------
 Support for basic structures with the ability to specify a memory allocator.

 Lists
  - List
  - LinkedList, DualLinkedList

 Dictionaries
  - HashMap (Unordered dictionary)
- - Dictionary based on 2-3 trees
+ - Ordered dictionary based on 2-3 trees
- - Lots based on 2-3 wood
+ - Sets based on 2-3 trees

 Memory allocator
 ----------------